fakumawah/birthcertificate/README.md

 `docker run -p 5433:5432 --name postgres -e POSTGRES_DB=birthcertificate -e POSTGRES_USER=birthcertificate -e POSTGRES_PASSWORD=birthcertificate2021 -d --volumes-from PostgresData postgres`

 ###To build the birthcertificate application
+Make sure to first commit all changes(even without pushing), then run

-`./gradlew clean build`
+`./gradlew clean disTar`

-This generates in build/libs a file called birthcertificate-<version>.jar
+This generates in build/libs a file called birthcertificate-<sem version>.tar

+Then a distributable can be created in build/dist using

+`./gradlew createDistributable  `

 ###To build the docker image (Dockerfile in root directory)
 `docker build --tag=birthcertificate-server:latest . `